zimicjs/zimic/examples/with-next-js-app/README.md

       pnpm run dev
       ```

-      After started, the App Router version will be available at [http://localhost:3004/app](http://localhost:3004/app)
+      After started, the application will be available at [http://localhost:3004](http://localhost:3004).
-      and the Pages Router version at [http://localhost:3004/pages](http://localhost:3004/pages).

    2. In another terminal, run the tests: